 We have become accustomed to using our phones for social interactions when we can just as well conduct business on them.
 If your manager is out of town and receives a purchase requisition on his mobile device, he can accept or decline it immediately, instead of only doing so when he returns to the office next week.
 According to Tia Malevitis, Business Development Manager at SynergERP: “A lot of our clients enjoy the fact that they can gain access to company workflows on their mobiles and react to them immediately as opposed to needing to wait until they get to the office to approve a requisition.”

 Enterprises have access to more data now than ever before, the trick is to have access to the right data at the right time so they can make informed decisions.
-Enterprise Management (formerly known as Sage X3) is role-based, which means that you can put the right information in front of the right employee with very little additional work.
+Sage X3 is role-based, which means that you can put the right information in front of the right employee with very little additional work.
 Analytics is no longer just for the c-suite any more, it must be readily available to everyone because insights or inspiration can be drawn from anyone in the organisation.

 The alternative to the typical on premise ERP deployment has been replaced by the Cloud – CIO’s are shifting the way they think, moving away from the large IT investments for hardware, application management, middleware, security etc. In addition, companies prefer to channel their energies and resources to core business functions as opposed to building large and costly IT departments.
 These IT related overheads are not more efficient, productive or profitable, in fact the Cloud promises reduced costs, more flexible and scalable operating models and an overall improved customer experience.